SC committee votes to remove seven books statewide

 Mary Foster of Families Against Book Bans (FABB) read from a statement from CRANK author Ellen Hopkins that seemed to move the committee members.
 After no committee member would motion to remove the book, Chair Hanley asked if there was a motion to postpone judgement on CRANK.
 All members except for Hanley voted to postpone.

 Only one speaker spoke in favor of removing a book.
-India Springs, administrator of the Moms for Liberty- adjacent PACE for Lex 2 Facebook group, and wife of Lexington 2 School Board candidate Cliff Springs spoke out against Damsel, arguing schools should not include materials which included negative depictions of romantic relationships.
+India Springs, administrator of the Moms for Liberty- adjacent PACE for Lex 2 Facebook group, and wife of Lexington 2 School Board candidate Cliff Springs (who has been formally endorsed by the local Moms for Liberty) spoke out against Damsel, arguing schools should not include materials which included negative depictions of romantic relationships.

 Most speakers focused on what they saw as an inappropriate fixation on “sexual content,” something the regulation explicitly requires and which staff attorneys seem to have zeroed in on as the main “objective” criteria for considering whether a book is inappropriate for students.